openghg/openghg/doc/source/install.rst

 Developers
 ==========

-For developers please see the :doc:`development/python_devel`.
+For developers please see the :doc:`development/python_devel` documentation.